simonjulianl/tp/docs/UserGuide.md

 ![tut-appt-1](images/activityug/tut_appt_1.png)

 &#8291;2.
 Press `Enter` and you should see the new entry being made in the Activity table!
-By default, the table would be sorted by ID and hence note that the new entry is not displayed at the last entry!
+By default, the table would be sorted by ID.
+Hence, note that the new entry is not displayed as the last entry!

 ![tut-appt-2](images/activityug/tut_appt_2.png)

 <div style="page-break-after: always;"></div>

 &#8291;3.
-If there is any error, the command would turn red as shown by **1**.
-Also, if the patient does not exist as shown by **2**, you need to create the patient using `add t/patient` command.
+If there are any errors, the command will turn red as shown by **1**.
+Furthermore, if the patient does not exist, as shown by **2**, the user needs to create the patient first, using the `add t/patient` command.
 Fix the issue and press `Enter` again, the command should work correctly now!

 ![tut-appt-error](images/activityug/tut_appt_error.png)